crsuzh/camarades.ch/content/news/_index.md

 - Translational research bridging animal studies to human applications and policy implementation.
 - Identification and management of questionable research practices and potential research misconduct.

-The conference will feature a reproducibility challenge, which includes an effort to reproduce various steps of a systematic review and offers a prize.
+The conference will feature a reproducibility challenge, which includes an effort to reproduce various steps of published systematic reviews and offers a prize.

 *STAY TUNED for more information coming soon!*